 The seminar series uses an innovative approach to exploring key concepts relating to international business from a variety of perspectives.
 Speakers from diverse organisations will present a series of guest lectures on overarching business challenges and students will be tasked with reflecting on integrated problems across many functional areas.

-International Study Trip (M)
+International Business Study Trip (M)

-The international study trip takes participants to an international destination to experience first-hand what it is like to do business in another country.
+The International Business Study trip takes participants to an international destination to experience first-hand what it is like to do business in another country.
 Students will meet with representatives of international organisations and undertake a series of lectures and workshops on various facets of international business in the host country.
 This module will display the practical side of the business concepts studied in other modules on the course, developing the student’s understanding of global managerial issues and challenges and the competitive framework in which global organisations operate.